-Your toddler is such a slow eater – she can take up to an hour to finish her meal.
+Your toddler is such a slow eater – he can take up to an hour to finish her meal.
 How can you solve this feeding problem?

 It’s common for most children to go through a phase of slow eating, says Dr Chu Hui Ping, a specialist in Paediatrics and consultant at Raffles Children’s Centre.

-Still, you shouldn’t allow her to take such a long time to finish a meal – she may lose interest in it and not take in enough nutrients.
+Still, you shouldn’t allow him to take such a long time to finish a meal – he may lose interest in it and not take in enough nutrients.

 Fix a feeding schedule that includes three main meals and one afternoon snack three to four hours apart, with each meal lasting not more than 30 minutes.

-Prolonging mealtime just to get her to eat two mouthfuls more will only make it unbearable.
+Prolonging mealtime just to get him to eat two mouthfuls more will only make it unbearable.

-To build up her appetite, don’t offer her any snack, juice or milk – other than water – between meals.
+To build up his appetite, don’t offer him any snack, juice or milk – other than water – between meals.

-Keep the serving portion small, so that it’s easier for her to eat it.
+Keep the serving portion small, so that it’s easier for him to eat it.
 And avoid distractions like TV, gadgets, books or toys.

 Feeding a toddler who won’t sit still: What to do

 Baby-led weaning: Everything you should know about this feeding practice